 Anthony O’Toole works at the intersection of food, culture, tourism and place.

-He brings strategic, place-led thinking to hospitality, destination and food system projects — grounded in real-world practice and shaped through long-term involvement in grassroots food culture, sustainability and tourism development.
+He brings strategic, place-led thinking to hospitality, tourism, destination development and food systems projects grounded in real-world practice and shaped by long-term involvement in food culture, sustainability and tourism development.

 aot-action-8.jpg

-Through AOT™, Anthony works with farmers, producers, hospitality businesses, visitor attractions, destinations and public bodies to shape ideas and bring them to life.
+Through AOT, Anthony works with producers, businesses, agencies, destinations, public bodies and communities to shape ideas and bring them to life.

-Much of his perspective has been shaped through long-term involvement in food systems, biodiversity, producer advocacy and cultural tourism — often contributing to conversations and initiatives long before they entered wider mainstream discussion.
+His work is informed by long-term involvement in food systems, biodiversity, producer advocacy and cultural tourism, often contributing to emerging conversations and initiatives long before they entered wider mainstream discussion.

-Considered in approach.
-Grounded in people, place, culture and long-term thinking.
+Rooted in people, place, design and long-term thinking.

 He may be engaged to:

-• guide projects from concept through to delivery
+• Support projects from concept through to delivery

-Projects are delivered through carefully assembled collaborations — drawing on a trusted network across food, hospitality, tourism, design, communications and culture.
+Projects are delivered through carefully assembled collaborations, drawing on a trusted network of specialists across food, hospitality, tourism, sustainability, design, communications and culture.

 Advisor.
 Researcher.
 Connector.